Concussion and Post-Concussion Syndrome

 Depending on your needs and limitations, you may be directed to see one or more of the following in-house or out-of-house professionals:

 |Concussion Medical Management Team||Concussion Rehabilitation Therapy Team|

 All the treating clinicians have their profession’s required certification, along with extensive postgraduate experience.
-In addition, the program leader, Dr. K. Johnston and Paul Godlewski, PT, have training and widespread experience treating both concussions & PCS.
+In addition, the program leader, Dr. K. Johnston has training and widespread experience treating both concussions & PCS.